DUI Charges from Blood Alcohol Content

 California Vehicle Code § 23152(b) states that it is illegal to operate a motor vehicle with a BAC that equals .08% or more.
 The term "blood alcohol content" refers to the percentage of alcohol in your bloodstream.
 Generally speaking, the amount of alcohol in your system is proportionate to your level of alcohol impairment.
 If convicted of driving under the influence of alcohol, you could face jail time, fines, probation, community service, mandatory rehabilitation programs, and other penalties.
-If your arrest involved property damage, a child passenger, injury, or death, you could face enhanced consequences and years in a state or federal prison.
+If your DUI arrest involved property damage, a child passenger, injury, or death, you could face enhanced consequences and years in a state or federal prison.

 BAC and Alcohol Impairment

 Each person is uniquely affected by alcohol.
 It is impossible to predict the level of alcohol impairment.
 For example, your body weight, diet, and metabolism can determine the how alcohol will affect your ability to function.
 Generally speaking, the percentage of alcohol in your blood stream will influence your ability to drive in the following ways:

 - 0.010%–0.029% - Low BAC levels can only be detected with special testing.
 The average person will not exhibit signs of impairment at this level.

 - 0.030%–%0.059% – At this BAC level, the individual may exhibit fewer inhibitions, mild euphoria, relaxation, and talkativeness.
 Although a BAC of .059% is below the legal driving limit, it can result in impaired concentration behind the wheel.